vippsas/vipps-report-api/api-guide/settlement.md

 ### Retries of downloads and polling for new data

-We recommend that the user of the Report API implements a robust retry mechanism.
+We recommend that users of this API implement a robust retry mechanism.
 Sometimes reports can be delayed, or there can be network issues or temporary downtime either at the integrator or at Vipps MobilePay.
 Rather than, e.g., scheduling a job to run at 08:00 every morning, we instead recommend a pattern where a job is run *once every hour of every day*.
-The job should then be programmed to downloads whatever data is available which has not yet been fetched.
+The job should then be programmed to download whatever data is available which has not yet been fetched.
 This pattern gracefully handles temporary downtime and delays.

-If you do set up a job every hour, please do everyone a favor and pick a random minute during the hour when your job runs.
+If you set up a job every hour, please pick a random minute during the hour when your job runs.
 If one integrator runs
-their jobs at :14 after each hour and another at :48, they do not have to compete for resources from our Report API, and both get a better experience than if they both started their job on :00.
+their jobs at :14 after each hour and another at :48, they don't have to compete for resources from this API, and both get a better experience than if they both started their job on :00.
-Do not choose to run your time between :00 and :10, as that time integrators who did not read this paragraph will use the API.
+Don't choose to run your time between :00 and :10, as that time integrators who did not read this paragraph will use the API.

 ### Immutability of data

-Regardless of which kind of report is fetched, once data is available and have been returned it will be
+Regardless of which kind of report is fetched, once data is available and has been returned it will be
-*immutable*; the same report fetched at a later point will always contain the same data.
+*immutable*.
+The same report fetched at a later point will always contain the same data.
 If something needs to be corrected, this will be done by adding new correction entries, leaving the old incorrect entries unmodified.